By Brian Fairbanks

 “Rotating chair group discussions encourage students to actively listen to selected speakers who follow a pattern of guiding class discussion and summarizing previous points,” explains the Prodigy blog.
 “Students lead and stimulate class discussion as they ‘rotate’ roles, repeatedly selecting the following speaker.”

 In order to transition from an in-person classroom to an online modality, or learn how to provide successful online learning experiences in general, teachers must understand the foundations of virtual teaching.
-This understanding often requires a knowledge of how to use the same skills, tools and platforms from the in-person classroom and apply them online.
+This understanding often requires a knowledge of how to use the same skills, tools and platforms from the in-person classroom and apply them to an online course.

 To answer this growing demand for teachers who can facilitate effective virtual classrooms, University of Phoenix offers the Foundations in Virtual Teaching course.
-This single, noncredit, professional development course helps teachers transition from in-person, traditional classrooms to virtual, and potentially more flexible, course options.
+This single, noncredit, professional development course helps teachers transition from in-person, traditional classrooms to virtual, and potentially more flexible, instructional formats.

 The Foundations in Virtual Teaching course focuses on key skills, including: